Engineering

 )

-Conversation managers — memory at the right granularity
+Memory at the right granularity

 Conversation managers are the bridge between the short-term-memory layer of Part 1's four-layer architecture and the actual production behaviour.
-Strands ships two:
+Strands ships two.

-- SummarizingConversationManager — keeps the last N turns verbatim plus a running summary of older turns.
-Higher per-turn cost (summary updates are an extra model call) but maintains coherence across longer conversations.
+The SlidingWindowConversationManager keeps the last N turns verbatim.
+Predictable, fast, low cost.
+Right for transactional agents — customer support, single-task assistants — where the conversation is short.
+The SummarizingConversationManager keeps the last N turns verbatim plus a running summary of older turns.
+Higher per-turn cost, because summary updates are an extra model call, but it maintains coherence across longer conversations.
 Right for research agents, copilots, long-running session work.

 from strands.memory import SummarizingConversationManager